Trevin-Small/Data-Scraper-V2/README.md

 # Data-Scraper-V2

-Automatic data entry bot for Driggs title company.
+Data entry bot for Driggs title company.

 ## What it does